Our sessions on how to carry out a literature search usually include the following aspects:

 For a quick overview of the topic we have updated our 6-step guide to a successful literature search.

-We have also prepared a more comprehensive introduction to the principles governing the search process.
+We have also prepared a more comprehensive introduction to the principles governing the search process, and this short training module also includes a search strategy sheet which you may find to be a helpful tool when starting out on a search.

 For those working within the NHS we provide training sessions specifically for using NHS Evidence.
 For a quick overview on how to search this database look here.